This post may contain affiliate links which won’t change your price but will share some commission.

 Filet Mignon – While you can use a different cut of beef, I highly recommend that you splurge a little and go with the filet.
 Filet Mignon is a boneless cut of beef that comes from the middle of the tenderloin.
 It’s tender and goes perfectly with the rich creamy Boursin mushroom sauce.
 If you absolutely cannot buy filets, the second-best choice for this recipe is strip steak,

-Boursin Cheese – Although this looks like a fancy French cheese, you can buy it in most groceries store.
-It comes in several flavors; I recommend the Garlic and Fresh Herb for this recipe.
+Boursin Cheese – Although this looks like a fancy French cheese, you can buy it in most grocery stores.
+It comes in several flavors; I recommend using the Garlic and Fresh Herb flavor for this recipe.

-- Start by liberally salting and peppering the steaks and then sear them on a medium-high heat until they reach an internal temperature of 123°- 125° which will give you a medium-rare steak.
+- Start by liberally salting and peppering the steaks and then sear them on medium-high heat until they reach an internal temperature of 123°- 125° which gives you a medium-rare steak.
 Remove the steaks from the skillet, cover them with foil, and set them aside.
-The steaks will continue to cook while they rest so they will turn out to be more of a medium to medium-rare temperature.
+The steaks will continue to cook while resting creating a medium to medium-rare temperature stake.

 Frequently Asked Questions